victronenergy/dbus-mqtt/README.md

 -------------------------------------

-If the MQTT service is enabled, the CCGX will forward all notifications from the CCGX to the Victron MQTT server (mqtt.victronenergy.com).
+If the MQTT service is enabled, the CCGX will forward all notifications from the CCGX to the Victron MQTT server (see the broker URL section for the correct URL).
 All communication is encrypted using SSL.
 You can connect to the MQTT server using your VRM credentials and subscribe to the notifications sent by your CCGX.
 It is also possible to send read and write requests to the CCGX.
 You can only receive notifications from systems in your own VRM site list, and to send write requests you need the 'Full Control' permission.
 This is the default is you have